invoiceninja/invoiceninja/docs/api.rst

     -d '{"client_id":"1", "invoice_items":[{"product_key": "ITEM", "notes":"Test", "cost":10, "qty":1}]}' \
     -H "X-Ninja-Token: TOKEN"

+If the email field is set we’ll search for a matching client, if no matches are found a new client will be created.

 If the product_key is set and matches an existing record the product fields will be auto-populated.
-If the email field is set then we’ll search for a matching client.
-If no matches are found a new client will be created.
+You can use a comma-separated value to create an invoice with multiple products.

 Options
 ^^^^^^^